 These are jeans I have purchased or tried on and know from personal experience.

-H&M: They had a premium denim line a while back that was of pretty good quality considering the price (around $50).
+H&M: They had a premium denim line a while back that was of pretty good quality considering the price (around $20 USD).

-They were not quite as soft or as high of a quality as when you hit the $100 mark, but they were far better than Forever 21 or other stores that sold jeans at the same price.
+They were not quite as soft or as high of a quality, or as thick as when you hit the $200 mark, but they were far better than Forever 21 or other stores that sold jeans at the same price.